Best solution for replacement of missing teeth

 Implants can be placed using a simple local anaesthetic.
 You will not feel any pain at the time, but you may feel some discomfort during the day or days after surgery.
 The implants need to integrate with the bone after they have been inserted.
 This takes at least 3-6 months, however sometimes the Implants are stable enough & artificial teeth can be attached immediately after placement (Immediate Implant) or much sooner.

 In most cases a healing cap will be placed to protect the area during healing phase & contour the gum.

 An Implant temporary may be prepared to improve the aesthetics in form of a bridge or a denture.

 Once the implant is integrated, an abutment is fitted to hold the Crown.
-The abutment and the base of crown may be made of metal however to achieve a more natural look in light particularly in front teeth we recommend abutment & Crows made of solid porcelain (Implant Crown Options).
+The abutment and the base of crown may be made of metal however to achieve a more natural look in light particularly in front teeth we recommend abutment & Crowns made of solid porcelain (Implant Crown Options).

-Like any other restoration implants need right care and cleaning to last for many years.
+Like any other restoration implants need the right care and cleaning to last for many years.
 We recommend twice yearly checkups and hygienist sessions in addition to your daily routine care.(Implant Maintenance)